And Along Came Trickster Tales

 At about the same time I was nose diving into Daily 5 despair, our wonderful teacher-librarian purchased a set of Scholastic Trickster Tales.
 At first glance, I was intrigued.
 There were eight different sets, from the West Coast, Plains, Great Lakes, East Coast, and the North.

 They included: Chi-Jean and other Métis Tales, Glooscap Tales, Iktomni Tales, Nanabozho Tales, Raven Tales, Tales from the Six Nations, Tulugaq and other Inuit Tales, and Wesakechak Tales.

 “These traditional stories are told from Indigenous perspectives in graphic novel form.
 Each series has a different author team with the lead author and a writer from the culture.
 Each series also had a review team from the Nation the story originated.” https://education.scholastic.ca/category/TRICKSTER-TALES

 The graphic novel layout was an instant hook, the reading level was perfect, the entertainment value held student interest and being authentic traditional tales put them into a league of their own.

 They were the missing piece to my literacy void!

 I could see that these graphic novel sets had amazing potential.
-So, I got right to work and created my hybrid: Trickster Tales Literacy Centres 2.0
+So, I created a hybrid: Trickster Tales Literacy Centres

 The idea was to have groups of students rotate through each book, reading together and completing a response page.
 (I adopted this format when I created the social studies learning groups, Strong Stories Tlingit Series and Strong Stories Coast Salish Series, with the Strong Nations Strong Stories Series.
 You can find that blog here.)